Udayyadla/shoe_brand-landing_page/README.md

    - Analyzed the layout, components, colors, and typography used in the design.

 2. **Project Setup**
-   - Initialized a new React.js project using `create vite@latest`
+   - Initialized a new React.js project using `npm create vite@latest`

 3. **Integration with Figma Design**
    - Ensured that the landing page closely matches the design provided in the Figma file.